heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Ok so I plan on finishing fixing the GNS3 today, but I'm going out later today so tomorrow I might be finishing it.
 So at the end of the day, I didn't accomplish anything.
 I couldn't even go out today for some reason which is why I have to work harder so I can provide for little things that prevented me from doing some things today

 28/Dec/24
-  So I want to finish this today, I was able to see something that might be of great help to me in doing this.
+  So I want to finish this today, I was able to see something that might be of great help to me.

 31/Dec/24
   Today I couldn't do much because my laptop charger has spoilt, hoping to get a new one after the New Year celebration